membase/manifest/README.markdown

 ## Released Versions of Couchbase Server

 When we make a release, we take the manifest emitted from the builder and store it in the released/ directory.
 This manifest only has exact commit SHAs, so that it explicitly describes which revision was used, in both Couchbase and external repositories.

 It also gives the revision of the "voltron" repo used in the build.
 Voltron contains build instructions --- like RPM spec files -- that are used at the top level before the manifest is used to fetch files from the source repos.
 Because the voltron repo is private, and is outside the scope of the "repo" tool, it is included in released/ manifests as a comment.

 To replicate a released build use a manifest from the released/ directory.

 ## Versions of Couchbase Server Prior to Release

+If you want to build the development branch you should use "branch-master.xml".

 While preparing for a product release, we build using one of the manifests in the top-level directory.
 Prior to 2.2.0 the files were called "branch-_branch-name_.xml", and starting with 2.2.0 we used files called "rel-_release-name_.xml"

 This was to signify a change in process, in which stopped making release-specific branches (named for the release), unless a such branch was needed (and is no longer named for the release).
-Thus we had:
+Thus we
+had:

           branch-1.8.1.xml
           branch-2.0.1.xml